-1.2.2.2.
-Complete data set
+Complete data set 1.2.2.2

-Item M/O 1 Remarks Prüm Y/N Data relating to holders of the vehicle (C.1 2) The data refer to the holder of the specific registration certificate.
-Registration holders' (company) name М (C.1.1.) separate fields will be used for surname, infixes, titles, etc., and the name in printable format will be communicated Y First name М (C.1.2) separate fields for first name(s) and initials will be used, and the name in printable format will be communicated Y Address M (C.1.3) separate fields will be used for Street, House number and Annex, Zip code, Place of residence, Country of residence, etc., and the Address in printable format will be communicated Y
+Item M/O^1 Remarks Prüm Y/N

+Data relating to holders of (C.12) The data refer to the holder of

+the vehicle the specific registration certificate.

+Registration holders' М (C.1.1.)
+Y

+(company) name separate fields will be used for

+surname, infixes, titles etc.,

+and

+the name in printable format will be

+communicated

+First name М (C.1.2) Y

+separate fields for first name(s) and

+initials will be used,

+and

+the name in printable format will be

+communicated

+Address М (C.1.3) Y

+separate fields will be used for Street,

+House number and Annex, Zip code,

+Place of residence, Country of

+residence etc.,

+and

+the Address in printable format will be

+communicated

+Gender М Male, female Y

+Date of birth М Y

+Legal entity М individual, association, company, firm Y

+etc.

+Place of Birth 0 Y

+ID Number 0 An identifier that uniquely identifies N

+the person or the company.

+Type of ID Number 0 The type of ID Number (e.g. passport N
-M = mandatory when available in national register, O = optional.

-Harmonised document abbreviation, see Council Directive 1999/37/EC of 29.4.1999.
+1 M = mandatory when available in national register, O = optional 2 Harmonised document abbreviation, see Council Directive 1999/37/EC, 29-04-1999